-Two common roofing materials to choose from are stamped metal shingle roofing and standing seam metal roofing.
+Two common roofing materials are stamped metal shingle roofing and standing seam metal roofing.
 We often get questions about the distinct differences between these two materials, especially because both are metal products, and if one is better than the other.

 Well, it depends.

-While our main product category at Sheffield Metals is engineered standing seam metal roofing, we 100% understand that this roof type is not suitable for every property owner.
-That’s why we do our best to educate buyers with the unbiased facts about the various metal roofing choices out there.
+While our main product category at Sheffield Metals is engineered standing seam metal roofing, we 100% understand that this roofing material isn’t suitable for every property owner.
+That’s why we do our best to educate buyers with unbiased facts about the various metal roofing choices.

 In this article expect to learn:

 - What stamped metal shingle roofing is, as well as the advantages and disadvantages of stamped metal shingle roofing.